This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Bureau, the head of which is the commissioner of competition, is the Canadian governmental agency that administers and, along with the Public Prosecution Service of Canada, enforces the Act.
 In the context of cartels, investigations are conducted by the Cartels and Deceptive Marketing Practices Branch (formerly Criminal Matters Branch) of the Bureau.
 Where the Commissioner concludes that a criminal offence under the Act has been committed, a recommendation is made to the director of public prosecutions (DPP) – the head of the Public Prosecution Service of Canada – that charges be laid.

-The DPP fulfils the responsibilities of the attorney general of Canada in the discharge of his criminal law mandate by prosecuting criminal offences under federal jurisdiction.
+The DPP fulfils the responsibilities of the attorney general of Canada in the discharge of his or her criminal law mandate by prosecuting criminal offences under federal jurisdiction.
 It is the DPP who is ultimately responsible for initiating and conducting prosecutions under the criminal provisions of the Act.7 Such criminal prosecutions can take place before the superior court of a province or the Federal Court of Canada, although the Federal Court of Canada cannot conduct jury trials.

 In the exercise of its investigative function, the Bureau has a variety of tools at its disposal, most notably section 11 orders, search warrants and wiretaps.